Being a counsellor, there is nothing I love more than having deep conversations about emotional healing.

 Remembering Bebe Butler

 Not long after our second interview beautiful Bebe left our world, leaving behind magical meditations, luminous art, and the imprint of her creative soul on many.
-Meeting the bright spiritual light she brought into our world, I am sure she is having an expansively peaceful adventure on the "other side."
+Meeting the bright spiritual light she brought into our world, I am sure she is having an expansive adventure on the "other side."
 She certainly lit the way toward new creative possibilities for me and I feel such gratitude for our connection.
-Please join us in our healing conversation.
+Please join us in this healing conversation.